Modern apartment or condo building with balconies and skylights surrounded by trees.

 The Pros And Cons Of Rent Control

-Rent control has been in place in some large cities for decades and has some advantages and disadvantages for both tenants and landlords.
-Up next, we’ll look at a few of them.
+Rent control has been in place in some large cities for decades and has advantages and disadvantages for both tenants and landlords.
+Let’s take a look at some of these pros and cons.

 The Pros Of Rent-Controlled Apartments And Rentals